kkeller39/knowledge-center/pages/documents/Agent and manager workspace/Workspace configuration/importing-predefined-content.md

 | 22 | en-UK | Chat again | Thank you for your time.
 Please do contact us again whenever you need assistance. | Closing |

 {:start="5"}
 2\.
 Save the edited file.
 Make sure to save it with a **UTF 8 encoding** only.
-Other encoding files are not supported.
+Other encoding formats are not supported.

 {: .important}
 **Note**: Using the ';' character in the file is not supported - ';' is considered as a new line in the import process and may create undesired behavior.
 In order to prevent this, avoid using this character in any of the cell values.

 ## Importing the file

-1. Go back to the Predefined content page, and click the **Choose File**      button.
+1. Go to the Predefined content page
+   * Go to the Action menu on the right hand side of the page
+   * Select "Import"
+   * Click the **Choose File...**      button.
 2. Locate your CSV file, and then click the **Open/Choose** button.
 3. Click the **Import** button at the bottom of the page.
    The import process will only perform actions on rows that have been      changed, as follows:
-   * In case the item ID cell was left empty or an unsupported format was entered -> **ERROR** will display on LiveEngage system.
+   * In case the item ID cell was left empty or an unsupported format was entered -> **ERROR** will display on the LiveEngage system.
    * In case the item ID already existed in the file and an additional attribute in the row is changed -> This predefined content will be **UPDATED** on LiveEngage.
    * In case the item ID already existed in the file and no other attribute in this row is changed -> This predefined content will remain as it is on LiveEngage (**no operation** will be carried out).
-   * In case of a new item ID (non-existing positive integer) -> The item will be **ADDED** as a new predefined content on LiveEngage.
+   * In case of a new item ID (non-existing positive integer) -> The item will be **ADDED** as new predefined content on LiveEngage.
    * In case one item ID is deleted from the file -> The item will be **DELETED** from LiveEngage as well.
 4. While in progress, you can click the **Run in Background** button to continue working in the system.
 An icon will be added to the top bar and will notify you when the upload is complete.
 Pressing the notification will take you back to the import related page.
 5. A CSV file with your current items will be automatically downloaded as a      backup.